gigagraph/backbone/dotfiles/neovim/README.md

 This setup uses `telescope-directory` to run actions on directories that users select in [`telescope`](#telescopenvim).
 One of the main goals of this plugin in this setup is to fuzzy search for a directory in the current dir and open using [`oil`](#oil-nvim).

-`telescope-directory` knows how to use [`fd`](../terminal-utils/fd/README.md) to search for directories, so this guide strongly recommends installing it for the best performance.
+`telescope-directory` can use [`fd`](../terminal-utils/fd/README.md) to search for directories, so this guide strongly recommends installing it for the best performance.

 #### [`nvim-web-devicons`][nvim-web-devicons]